 Gondola Shelving Dimensions & Specifications

-Complete gondola shelving dimensions: upright heights 48-84in, section widths 36-48in, shelf depths 13-31in.
+Complete gondola shelving dimensions: upright heights 36-120in, section widths 24-48in, deck depths 13-31in, shelf depths 7-31in.
 Base bracket and back extension dimensions included.

-- Upright heights: 48in, 60in, 72in, 84in height is the most visible dimension and must be consistent within a single gondola run
+- Upright heights: 48, 54, 60, 66, 72, 78, 84, 90, and 96 inches per Lozier catalog (further heights to 120in and beyond available on order); height is the most visible dimension and must be consistent within a single gondola run

 - Section widths: 36in (3ft) and 48in (4ft) center-to-center upright spacing; both use the same shelf and rail component system